slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"True, unconditional love is the province of parents and saints."
 -- Naval Ravikant [1974]*

-> *"You must love in such a way that the person you love feels free."
--- Thich Nhat Hanh [1926]*

 ### What women value in men

 <!--
-> *"How can men lead when they have more to lose in a relationship.
-If you’re in a business deal and party A loses everything by the deal ending and Party B gains everything by the deal ending.
-Wouldn’t party A constantly be trying to please party B to keep the deal going?"  -- x@pearlythingz*
-> *"Women want men to be leaders but no longer want to be followers.
-One cannot exist without the other."  -- x@giammacool*
-+ x@buridansridge -- Skilled male seducers understand that women’s kryptonite is a grounded, authentic, and calm masculine man.
-He is often disarmingly honest, but in an eloquent way.
-He allows for her to be who she desires to be in his presence.
-Seduction is about satisfying her desire to feel safe and seen.
-Mystery is the mistress of desire.
-Infer how you feel, because things don’t always need to be spelled out clearly.
-Women want to read between the lines.
-We fall in love through our minds.
-If we think about you because we are trying to solve you, our minds will do the work for you.

-- A man without money can be loved... by his mother.
-Women respect security, power, and ambition.
-If you’re broke, you’re tolerated at best and ignored at worst.
-- Every woman wants sex, she just wants it from the best.
-- Girls don’t leave good guys.
-They leave boring ones.
 - I want a man that sees my demons.
-- If you’re waiting for a man to get rich before you take him serious, take note.
-"Men don’t fall in love when they’re rich"
 - My man needs to have good social skills.
 I don’t care how he gets them.
-- Only a coward is worse than a boring guy.
-I want neither of them.
-- What men think women want: Looks and money.
-What women actually need: Leadership, humor, honesty, intelligence, resilience, certainty in their actions.
-- Without money only mother can love you.
-- Women want to be desired, not because it gives them connection, but because it gives them control.
 - Women would break down crying if they understood how much more pure men are compared to them.
 -->